Denon AVR-S760H Review (Awesome 7.2 Channel Receiver)

 Similar to the function of a PC server rack, a wire rack for your home theater stuff can be a helpful way to streamline the look of your entertainment room.

-Of course if placing it in another room, keep in mind those components in that room would still need proper ventilation to keep them cool.
+Of course if placing it in another room or closet, keep in mind beforehand that those components in that room would still need proper ventilation to keep them cool.

 You may also want to hide the wires to help make things look cleaner, (which can be done in a multitude of ways)

-The benefit to placing your equipment on a wire rack though is it’ll allow you to still get to your equipment if need be while also having better airflow in general.
+The benefit to placing your home theater equipment on a wire rack though is it’ll allow you to still get to your equipment if need be while also having better airflow in general.

 Getting a rack with lockable wheels is preferable I feel, since you can easily move it around when you need to access something.